A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: System Model of The Proposed RIS-Aided Cell-Free Network

 \subsection{Receivers}

-After passing through the equivalent channel ${{\bf{h}}_{b,k,p}^H}$ as shown in (\ref{eqn:2}), the signals will be received by the users.
+After passing through the equivalent channel ${{\bf{h}}_{b,k,p}^H}$ as s in (\ref{eqn:2}), the signals will be received by the users.
 The time-domain signals received by the users are down-converted to the baseband at first.
 After the \ac{cp} removal and the \ac{dft}, the frequency-domain symbols can be finally recovered.
-Let ${{\bf y}_{b,k,p}}\in\mathbb{C}^U$ denote the baseband frequency-domain signal, which is and received by the user $k$ on the subcarrier $p$ from the BS $b$.
-Then, according to the channel model above and considering the \ac{awgn} ${\bf v}_{b,k,p}$ at the receivers, ${{\bf y}_{b,k,p}}$ can be expressed by combining (\ref{eqn:1}) and (\ref{eqn:2}) as
+Let ${{\bf y}_{b,k,p}}\in\mathbb{C}^U$ denote the baseband frequency-domain signal, which reaches the user $k$ on the subcarrier $p$ from the BS $b$.
+Then, according to the channel model above, ${{\bf y}_{b,k,p}}$ can be expressed by combining (\ref{eqn:1}) and (\ref{eqn:2}) as

 Since there are $B$ \ac{bs}s serving $K$ users simultaneously, the received signal at user $k$ is the superposition of the signals transmitted by $B$ \ac{bs}s.
-Therefore, let ${{\bf y}_{k,p}}\in\mathbb{C}^U$ denote the received signal at the user $k$ on the subcarrier $p$, we have its expression as shown in (\ref{eqn:6}) at the bottom of this page,
+Let ${{\bf y}_{k,p}}\in\mathbb{C}^U$ denote the received signal at the user $k$ on the subcarrier $p$.
+Thereby, considering the \ac{awgn} at the receiver, we have the expression of ${{\bf y}_{k,p}}$ as shown in (\ref{eqn:6}) at the bottom of this page,